Review: ‘A Court of Wings and Ruin’ by Sarah J. Maas

 In this thrilling third book in the #1 New York Times bestselling series from Sarah J. Maas, the earth will be painted red as mighty armies grapple for power over the one thing that could destroy them all.

-The minute I began reading A Court of Winds and Ruin I knew my emotions were going to go haywire.
+Storyline/My Thoughts: The minute I began reading A Court of Wings and Ruin, I knew my emotions would go haywire.
 The second book left a big cliff-hanger at the end, so this book picked up from that one.

-Feyre is a badass in this book, and I have to say I fell even more head over heels for Rhysand in this story.
+Feyre is a kick-butt heroine in this book, and I have to say I fell even more head over heels for Rhysand in this story.
 He had already won me over in the first two books, but this one was over the top.

 Here are the things I enjoyed about this book:

--All the High Lords are introduced, and I liked learning about them.
-I especially loved learning some secrets about each of them and how Feyre won some over, and others didn’t trust her or Rhysand.
+- All the High Lords are introduced, and I liked learning about them.
+I especially loved learning some secrets about them and how Feyre won some over, and others didn’t trust her or Rhysand.
 I wish we could get books of some of them, not all of them, though.
 Not Beron!
 I couldn’t stand him.

--Cassian, Azriel, Amren, and Mor….I can’t get enough of these characters and hope each one gets their own happily ever after, especially after learning so much more about them in this book.
+- Cassian, Azriel, Amren, and Mor….I can’t get enough of these characters and hope each one gets their own happily ever after, especially after learning so much more about them in this book.
 Mor did tick me off until she confessed to Feyre something in this book that made me understand her better.

-I could go on and on with my favorite things about this book, but the review would be way too long.
+I could go on and on with my favorite things about this book, but the review would be too long.

-I give this book 5 stars and highly recommend it to readers that enjoy New Adult Fantasy stories.
-If you haven’t read the first two books, then I highly recommend you do because you’ll want to read in order.
-Otherwise, if you don’t read in order, then you’ll not get the full story behind what’s going on, especially with Feyre.
+I give this book five stars, and if you haven’t read the first two books, I highly recommend you do because you’ll want to read them in order.
+Otherwise, if you don’t read in order, you’ll not get the full story behind what’s going on, especially with Feyre.